Volvo EX30: Overview

 In November 2022, the EX30 was first shown in teaser images alongside the Volvo EX90.

 The EX30 was revealed on June 7, 2023.
 It is 4233 mm long with a 2650 mm wheelbase, creating short overhangs on the front and rear.
 It has a ground clearance of 177 mm unladen.
 With a 0-100 km/h figure of 3.4 seconds, the EX30 Twin Motor Performance variant is the fastest accelerating Volvo ever made.

 According to Volvo, the model has the smallest lifetime carbon footprint of any Volvo model to date at 30 t over 200000 km miles of driving for both production and operation.
 It has been achieved in part through a body that contains 25% recycled aluminium, 17% recycled steel and 17% recycled plastic.
 Being an entry-level model, the company expects around three-quarters of EX30 buyers will be new to the brand.

 The vehicle comes with wireless phone charging and USB-C ports in the cabin, as well as a 12-volt power outlet.
-It also comes with a vertically mounted 12.3-inch tablet-style infotainment screen, which is based on Google's system.
-It is compatible with Apple Car Play and Android Auto.
-The EX30's rivals include the Jeep Avenger EV and Kia Niro EV.
+It also comes with a vertically mounted 12.3-inch tablet-style infotainment screen, which is based on Google's Android Automotive system.
+It is compatible with Apple CarPlay and Android Auto.
+The EX30's rivals in European markets include the Jeep Avenger EV and Kia Niro EV.

-While the model is currently produced in China, the EX30 will be produced at Volvo's existing factory in Ghent, Belgium from 2025 to increase its global production output in line with the company's plan to produce cars closer to its market.
+The EX30 has been produced in China since its launch.
+In 2025, the car began production in Ghent, Belgium and in Shah Alam, Malaysia, to increase its global production output in line with the company's plan to produce cars closer to markets.

+In the United States, the EX30 will be discontinued after the 2026 model year, resulting in a two-year span.
+Volvo did not provide a reason, though sources speculated that US tariffs combined with slowing EV sales after the removal of tax credits were both factors.
+The EX30 will continue to be sold in Canada and Mexico.
+Volvo later announced that they would be developing a replacement for the EX30 specifically for the US market that would debut in 2027.